 Variable Amount

-Total Number of Patients Enrolled 730
+Total Number of Patients Enrolled 1,627

-Total Number of ED Visits Avoided 712
+Total Number of ED Visits Avoided 1,593

 Average Cost of Ambulance Transport \$1,675

 Average Cost of ED Visit \$649

 Average Cost of Sobering Center Visit \$264

-Potential Savings Associated with Sobering Center Visits \$274,120
+Potential Savings Associated with Sobering Center Visits \$613,305

-Number of Secondary Transfers to ED 17
+Number of Secondary Transfers to ED 32

-Potential Cost Associated with Sobering Center Visit for Secondary Transfers to an ED \$4,488
+Potential Cost Associated with Sobering Center Visit for Secondary Transfers to an ED \$8,448

-Potential Cost Associated with Secondary Transfers to an ED \$28,475
+Potential Cost Associated with Ambulance Transport for Secondary Transfers to an ED \$53,600

-Total Potential Savings (Net of Cost) \$241,157
+Total Potential Savings (Net of Cost) \$551,257

-Potential Savings per Patient Enrolled \$330
+Potential Savings per Patient Enrolled \$339

-Preliminary findings suggest that paramedics participating in the alternate destination - sobering center project can accurately screen intoxicated patients to identify those who can be treated safely and effectively in a sobering center.
-To date the project has resulted in the transport of 713 fewer persons to an ED.
-Only two patients (0.1% of all patients enrolled) were transported to the sobering center who did not meet the eligibility criteria (i.e., the patient rerouted from the sobering center to the ED and the patient accepted by the sobering center who had tachypnea).
-Only 17 patients (2.
-3%) were transferred to an ED subsequent to admission to the sobering center.
+Preliminary findings suggest that paramedics participating in the Alternate Destination - Sobering Center project can accurately screen intoxicated patients to identify those who can be treated safely and effectively in a sobering center.
+To date the project has resulted in the transport of 1,593 fewer persons to an ED.
+Only three patients (0.26% of all patients enrolled) were transported to the sobering center who did not meet the eligibility criteria (i.e., the two patients rerouted from the sobering center to the ED and the patient accepted by the sobering center who had tachypnea).
+Only 32 patients (2%) were transferred to an ED subsequent to admission to the sobering center.
 There were no adverse outcomes from secondary transfers to an ED.
 The project potentially reduced costs because providing care to intoxicated persons in the sobering center is less expensive than caring for them in an ED.
 In addition, the community paramedics participating in the project provide valuable feedback to paramedics on 911 response crews and are collaborating effectively with homeless outreach workers to encourage people with chronic alcoholism to seek treatment.